 Increased Complaints of Patient Dumping against Some Nursing Homes

-Posted on behalf of The Bell Law Firm, PLLC on May 16, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on May 16, 2016 in Nursing Home Information

 Patient dumping is a growing problem in some nursing homes across the U.S., leaving patients without care when in need.